commoncrawl/wac2025-webgraph-workshop/README.md

 Please, download the full cc-webgraph JAR (including all dependent libraries) from [here](https://github.com/commoncrawl/wac2025-webgraph-workshop/raw/refs/heads/main/data/large-files/cc-webgraph-0.1-SNAPSHOT-jar-with-dependencies.jar).

 In the following, we refer to this JAR file using the variable `$CC_WEBGRAPH_JAR`.
 If you know about environment variables, you should define `CC_WEBGRAPH_JAR` and point it to the absolute path of the downloaded JAR file.
+If you use a Shell you can define the variable as

+    CC_WEBGRAPH_JAR="$PWD"/cc-webgraph-0.1-SNAPSHOT-jar-with-dependencies.jar

+Optionally you might want to set the environment variable `CLASSPATH`, used by Java and the JShell, and point it to jar file.
+On Unix systems this is done by:

+    CLASSPATH="$CC_WEBGRAPH_JAR"
+    export CLASSPATH

 ### Clone or Download the cc-webgraph Project Repository